jmmarreiros/jmwebsite/content/authors/admin/_index.md

 Hi there, welcome!
 I’m an archaeologist, currently working at the Laboratory for Traceology and Controlled Experiments (TraCEr) lab at MONREPOS, Archaeological Research Centre and Museum for Human Behavioural Evolution, RGZM (https://web.rgzm.de/), in Neuwied, Germany (please find more info about the institute and lab here https://monrepos.rgzm.de/en/tracer/?).

-I’m also an Assistant Professor at the Department of History at Uiversity of Évora (https://www.uevora.pt), and Associated Researcher at the ICArEHB, Interdisciplinary Center for Archaeology and Evolution of Human Behaviour, University of Algarve (please find more info about ICarEHB at http://www.icarehb.com/).
+I’m also an Assistant Professor at the Department of History at Uiversity of Évora (https://www.uevora.pt), and Associated Researcher at the ICArEHB, Interdisciplinary Center for Archaeology and Evolution of Human Behaviour, University of Algarve (http://www.icarehb.com/).

-This website is about my research on Pleistocene Stone tool design and use!
-The main aim of this personal and independent webpage is to disseminate my research, share data and details about my projects in the field of Pleistocene archaeology, traceology and experiments.
+This website is about my research on Pleistocene Archaeology!
+The main aim of this personal and independent webpage is to disseminate my research, share data and details about my projects in the field of lithic technology, traceology and experiments.
 Feel free to contact me if you have any ideas and/or inputs!
-They all very welcome!
+They're all very welcome!

 I'll be regularly updating this site with news on my projects, papers and other stuff, but you can also find me on Twitter, GitHub and ResearchGate.